 A call credit spread is a popular options trading strategy that can be used to generate income from a stock or index that is expected to trade within a certain range.
-This strategy involves selling a call option with a higher strike price and simultaneously buying a call option with a lower strike price, creating a spread.
+This strategy involves selling a call option and simultaneously buying a call option with a higher strike price, creating a spread.
 The net effect is that you collect a premium upfront, while limiting potential losses.

 To better understand how call credit spreads work, let's consider an example.
 Suppose you are interested in trading the stock of a company that is currently trading at $100 per share.
 You believe that the stock is likely to trade within a range of $90 to $110 over the next month.
 To profit from this expected range-bound movement, you decide to enter into a call credit spread trade.

 To set up the call credit spread, you sell a call option with a strike price of $110 and simultaneously buy a call option with a strike price of $115.
 This creates a spread of $5, which is the difference between the strike prices.
 You collect a premium for selling the call option with the higher strike price, which is the maximum potential profit for this trade.

 The downside of this strategy is that it limits potential gains, as the maximum profit is the premium collected.
 The potential loss is limited to the difference between the strike prices minus the premium collected.
 For example, if the stock price rises above $110 plus the premium collected, you would begin to lose money on the trade.

 Call credit spreads are a popular options trading strategy because they allow traders to generate income from a range-bound market while limiting potential losses.
 However, it is important to carefully analyze market conditions and determine whether a call credit spread is the appropriate strategy for the current market environment.